 - Save the bees

 Bees are often very sensitive to pesticides.
 Avoid applying insecticides or miticides during the bloom period when bees may be pollinating flowers.

 See MU Extension publication G1917, Personal Protective Equipment for Working With Pesticides, for more information.

 Pesticide recommendations are subject to change

-All Poison Control Centers in Missouri are coordinated through Cardinal Glennon Memorial Hospital in St. Louis.
-This facility has a 24-hour Poison Control Hotline staffed by professionals.
-The Center will refer you to your closest Poison Control Hospital for treatment.
+All Missouri Poison Centers are coordinated through SSM Cardinal Glennon Children’s Medical Center in St. Louis.
+This facility has a 24-hour Poison Help Line staffed by professionals.
+The expert taking your call will refer you to the closest poison center for treatment.

-In case of accidental poisoning involving a pesticide, follow the first aid directions printed on the label of the container and consult your physician immediately.
-Additional information concerning treatment and course of action can be obtained from your nearest poison control center.
+In case of accidental poisoning involving a pesticide, follow the first-aid directions printed on the label of the container and consult your physician immediately.
+Additional information concerning treatment and course of action can be obtained from your nearest poison center.

-We apprecite the assistance of John Hartman, Extension Plant Pathologist, University of Kentucky, who provided the plant disease recommendations.
+We appreciate the assistance of John Hartman, extension plant pathologist, University of Kentucky, who provided the plant disease recommendations.